arangodb/velocypack/README.md

 The VPack format is an attempt to achieve all this.

 This repository contains a C++ library for building, manipulating and serializing VPack data.
-It is the reference implementation of the VPack format.
+It is the reference implementation for the VPack format.